This site uses cookies. View our Cookie Policy to learn more about how and why.

 Vice president, conservation engagement and learning

-Senior Manager, Community engagement and inclusion, leads a team of amazing staff and volunteers who engage with community at local beaches, rivers and partner sites outside the walls of the Aquarium.
+Darcie leads a team of amazing staff and volunteers who engage with the public both within the Aquarium and out at local beaches, rivers and partner sites.
 With over 20 years of experience in marine conservation, education and outreach centered around the Salish Sea, Darcie approaches her work with a race and social-justice lens and loves having conversations about how we can use empathy to connect with people and animals.

 In addition to her work as a social science researcher, Sarah has a background in informal learning theory, exhibit design and development, and early childhood education.
 Sarah earned a Master of Science in early childhood and elementary education from Bank Street College of Education in New York City, and formerly held leadership positions in education and evaluation at the Children’s Museum of Denver and at Denver Zoo.
 Sarah is insatiably curious about how and what people learn when they spend time in zoos, aquariums, museums and science centers.
 Sarah’s favorite part of her job is working with others to ask interesting questions and explore stories of impact and transformation in free-choice learning spaces.